Azure/batch-shipyard/docs/99-current-limitations.md

 * Adding tasks to the same job across multiple, concurrent Batch Shipyard invocations may result in failure if task ids for these jobs are auto-generated.

+### Monitoring Limitations
+* Only Linux Batch pools and RemoteFS clusters can be monitored.
+Windows Batch pools are not supported.